keithmacinnis/Demine/README.md

 # Demine
 A Unity3d game

-The zip is split into 25M parts; download all, unarchive, play.
+The zip is split into 25M parts; download all, unarchive, 'play'.

 This was a collaborative project at Dalhousie.